DataDog/appsec-threat-emulation/README.md

 ## Usage

 Once the Threat Emulation Project is running and accessible through your web browser, you can start emulating attacks on the Juice Shop web application.
-You can do it with our CLI or Manually

 ### Using CLI